 - 1 small clove garlic (minced)

-Place all of the ingredients (except the chives) into a food processor bowl.
+Place all of the ingredients (fish to black pepper) into a food processor bowl.

 Pulse until mixed well but not completely puréed.